datathings/greycat-training-python-sdk-advanced/README.md

 ├── config.yaml           # Parameters of the execution.
 ├── data
 │   └── dataset.csv
-├── gc                    # GreyCat source files implementing importer and data model.
-│   ├── edi
-│   │   └── importer.gcl  # Function to load the data from the CSV file to the database.
-│   └── model
-│       └── model.gcl     # Implementation of the data model of the database, which comes with a normalize method.
 ├── histories             # History of train/test loss function curves.
 Datetime in the filename.
 ├── lib                   # Python library used by the script.
 │   ├── architecture.py   # Definition of the model class (in this case the Transformer).